AsztiC/rubbish/rubbish-backend/README.md

-# rubbish
+# Rubbish

-How to run backend:
+**How to run backend:**
-Create a virtual python environment with python 3.11 Activate the virtual environment pip install ultralytics pip install flask pip install pyserial
+1. Create a virtual python environment with python 3.11
+2. Activate the virtual environment
+3. Install required libraries:
+    * pip install ultralytics
+    * pip install flask
+    * pip install pyserial

+4. Run the backend server:
     python flask_api.py

-This will run the flask API ad spawn the controller in another thread with the computer vision model and servo logic.
+This will run the Flask API and spawn the controller in another thread with the computer vision model and servo logic.